iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Bregman Proximal Mapping.md

 This interpretation bridges the concept between a Bregman Proximal Point method, and the method of proximal gradient descent.
 In this case, the proximal gradient is a specific case of Proximal point method using Bregman Divergence.
 However, not all method can be reduced to proximal point since any operator $T$ the update the iterates $x_{k + 1} = Tx_k$, may not corresponds to a gradient dynamics of any potential function.
+Finally, set $g = 0$, the zero function.
+Then the above derivation can derive a Bregman Prox interpretation of the gradient descent method.

 [^1]: A. Beck, First-Order Methods in Optimization | SIAM Publications Library. in MOS-SIAM Series in Optimization.
 SIAM.
 Accessed: Oct.
 19, 2023.
 [Online].
 Available: https://epubs.siam.org/doi/book/10.1137/1.9781611974997
 [^2]: H. H. Bauschke, J. Bolte, and M. Teboulle, “A Descent Lemma Beyond Lipschitz Gradient Continuity: First-Order Methods Revisited and Applications,” Mathematics of OR, vol. 42, no. 2, pp. 330–348, May 2017, doi: 10.1287/moor.2016.0817.

+---
+### **Three Points Bregman Lemma with The Second Prox Lemma**